-This section of the Restoration Shaman guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Restoration Shaman Talent guide.
+This guide provides an overview of all Resto Shaman talents, information on which talents work well in different situations, and popular Resto Shaman builds in Wowhead's talent calculator.
 This guide is written by

 .
 He is the head Restoration moderator for the Shaman Discord, Earthshrine and a content author at